ethan-homan/gaussian-exponential-mixture/README.md

 ## Introduction

-Like then name suggests, this package can be used to quickly fit a mixture of an exponential distribution and a gaussian distribution to some data.
+Like the name suggests, this package can be used to quickly fit a mixture of an exponential distribution and a gaussian distribution to some data.
 This works with numpy arrays, so you can easily add this to a Jupyter notebook style analysis.